-In Python, a new queue can be instantiated by means of the constructor $\mathtt{deque}()$, which is the same used for stacks.
+In Python, we can instantiate a new queue through the constructor $\mathtt{deque}()$ , which is the same used for stacks.
 Thus, it is the way one uses it that classifies the object instantiated as a stack or a queue.
-Thus, as before, $\mathtt{my_first_queue} = \mathtt{deque}()$ will create an empty queue and associates it to the variable $\mathtt{my_first_queue}$.
-Three main operations can be done on queues, in particular:
+Thus, as before, $\mathtt{my\first\queue} = \mathtt{deque}()$ will create an empty queue and associates it to the variable $\mathtt{my\first\queue}$ .

+We can execute three main operations on queues:

-• the method <queue>.append(<element>) is used for adding a new element at the first available position in the queue, i.e. from the right of the queue - for instance,
+- the method <queue>.append(<item>) allows one to add a new item at the first available position in the queue, i.e. from the right of the queue for instance, my\first\queue.append(34) and my\first\queue.append(15) will add the number 34 to the queue as the first item, and the number 15 after the previous one; - the method <queue>.popleft() allows one to return the first item of the queue, i.e. the first appended, that will be returned for instance, my\first\queue.popleft() will remove the number 34 that will be returned, obtaining, thus, a queue with just the item 15 included in it;

-- my_first_queue.append(34) and my_first_queue.append(15) will add the number 34 to the queue as the first element, and the number 15 after the previous one; - the method <queue>.leftpop() is used for removing the first element of the queue, i.e. the first appended, that will be returned for instance, my_first_queue.leftpop() will remove the number 34 that will be returned, obtaining, thus, a queue with just the element 15 included in it; - the method <queue>.extend(<another_queue>) is used for adding all the elements included in <another_queue> after (i.e. on the right of) those ones already included in the current queue for instance, if we have the queue my_second_queue containing the numbers 1 and 83, my_first_queue.extend(my_second_queue) will add 1 and 83 after 34.
+• the method <queue>.extend(<another\queue>) allows one to add all the items included in <another\queue> after (i.e. on the right of) those ones already included in the current queue - for instance, if we have the queue my\second\queue containing the numbers 1 and 83, my\first\queue.extend(my\second\queue) will add 1 and 83 after 34.

 '''

 from collections import deque # import statement

 my first queue = deque() # this creates a new queue

 my first queue.append("Vanessa Ives") # add two people

 my first queue.append("Mike Wheeler")

-currently my first queue contains two elements:
+currently my first queue contains two items:

 deque(["Vanessa Ives", "Mike Wheeler")

 my first queue.append("Eleven") # add a new person

 now my first queue contains:

 deque(["Vanessa Ives", "Mike Wheeler", "Eleven"])

-my first queue.popleft() # it removes the first element added
+my first queue.popleft() # it removes the first item added

 my first queue became:

 deque(["Mike Wheeler", "Eleven"])

 my second queue = deque() # this creates a new queue

-my second queue.append("Michael Walsh") # add two people
+my second queue.append("Michael Walsh")

+add two people

 my second queue.append("Lawrence Cohen")

-currently my second queue contains two elements:
+currently my second queue contains two items:

 deque(["Michael Walsh", "Lawrence Cohen"])

-add the elements in my second queue at the end of my first queue
+add the items in my second queue at the end of my first queue

 my first queue.extend(my second queue)

 current status of my first queue:

 deque(["Mike Wheeler", "Eleven",

 "Michael Walsh", "Lawrence Cohen"])

 '''